MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/event-history.md

 This tutorial shows you how to access and utilize the event history in PlayFab.

 > [!IMPORTANT]
 > Before using this tutorial, make sure that you already have some recent events posted to your title.
 Otherwise, the event flow will render empty.
-Most PlayFab **APIs** will post **PlayStream** events, or you can post your *own* custom events.
+Most PlayFab APIs will post PlayStream events, or you can post your *own* custom events.
 For an overview of automatic and custom events, see the [PlayStream quickstart](quickstart.md).

 ## Access event history

-1. Open the PlayFab *Game Manager* and select **Analytics** from the navigation sidebar.
+1. Open the PlayFab Game Manager and select **Analytics** from the navigation sidebar.
 2. Locate and select the **Event History** tab.

 ![Game Manager - Access Event History](media/tutorials/game-manager-access-event-history.png)

-### Event History Page overview
+### Event History page overview

 ![Game Manager - Event History page overview](media/tutorials/game-manager-event-history-page-overview.png)